baetyl/baetyl/README.md

    brew cask install docker
    ```

-+ Install Python2.7 and Python runtime requirements if running openedge in **native process** mode
++ Install Python2.7 and Python2.7 runtime requirements if running openedge in **Native Process Mode**

    **For Ubuntu or Debian**
    ```shell